Empathy Mapping

 1. Transcript loading…

 Sometimes, what people do reveals more than what they say.
-Observations are indispensable when it comes to uncovering non-verbal cues and real-world interactions with a product.
-They're most valuable when designers need to see how users naturally interact with a product or service in their own environment.
+Observations will help you see the things they don't say.
+If you need to see how users naturally interact with a product in their own environment then this type of user research will be the best fit.

-Social media data is great to tap into spontaneous user feedback and trends.
-This approach is best when the team looks for immediate, real-time reactions and opinions about a product or service from a diverse user base.
+You can tap into live user feedback and trends with social media data.
+This approach is best when the team looks for real-time reactions and opinions about a product from a diverse user base.

 Step 3: Fill in the Empathy Map Quadrants